What is Vicarious Liability in Insurance? (And How to Protect Your Business)

 General Liability Insurance: A general liability policy will protect you if you are sued for personal injuries or property damage that arise from your business operations.
 It will cover legal costs, associated medical costs, and even potential settlements.

 Errors & Omissions Insurance: Also called professional liability insurance, it will protect you from vicarious liability in claims related to malpractice, errors, omissions, and negligence caused by parties acting on your behalf.
+You can learn more about this type of coverage in our deep dive into professional liability coverage.

 Directors & Officers (D&O) Insurance: D&O coverage will protect the company from claims that its management may have breached fiduciary duty, mismanaged company assets, or was at fault for misrepresentation.